hazelcast/hazelcast-reference-manual/src/ThreadingOperation.md

 #### Operations that are Not Partition-aware

-To execute operations that are not partition-aware, e.g. `IExecutorService.executeOnMember(command, member)`, generic operation threads are used.
+To execute operations that are not partition-aware, e.g., `IExecutorService.executeOnMember(command, member)`, generic operation threads are used.
 When the Hazelcast instance is started, an array of operation threads is created.
 The size of this array has a default value of the number of cores divided by two with a minimum value of 2.
 It can be changed using the `hazelcast.operation.generic.thread.count` property.